 It is a kind of check valve whose valve flap slides along the vertical centerline of the valve body.
-Lift check valve can only be installed on horizontal pipelines.
-On high-pressure small caliber check valve, the valve flap can use round balls.
+The lift check valve can only be installed on horizontal pipelines.
+On a high-pressure small-caliber check valve, the valve flap can use round balls.

 3. Disc check valve

 Its valve flap rotates around the axis inside the valve seat.
-Disc check valve has a simple structure, can only be installed on horizontal pipelines.
+The disc check valve has a simple structure, and can only be installed on horizontal pipelines.
 Its sealing performance is poor.